Black Lives Matter + APIDA Solidarity

 A Letter from Jenie Gao Studio

-- To use this platform to redirect resources quickly to black-led causes.
+- To use this platform to redirect resources quickly to Black-led and APIDA-led causes.

-- To demonstrate that non-black POC and particularly Asians must also stand with the black community and commit to the work of dismantling systemic racism.
+- To demonstrate that non-Black POC must also stand with the Black community and commit to the work of dismantling systemic racism.

 - To send a signal from small business during a pandemic recession, that even those of us in the small business community who are hurting have a level of privilege and duty to those most impacted, who are predominantly black.